professional-manager-test/Open-AutoGLM/README_en.md

 ### Screenshot Failed (Black Screen)

 This usually means the app is displaying a sensitive page (payment, password, banking apps).
 The Agent will automatically detect this and request manual takeover.

+### Windows Encoding Issues
+Error message like `UnicodeEncodeError gbk code`

+Solution: Add the environment variable before running the code: `PYTHONIOENCODING=utf-8`

+### Interactive Mode Not Working in Non-TTY Environment
+Error like: `EOF when reading a line`

+Solution: Use non-interactive mode to specify tasks directly, or switch to a TTY-mode terminal application.

 ### Citation

-If you find our work helpful, please cite the following paper:
+If you find our work helpful, please cite the following papers:

 ```bibtex
 @article{liu2024autoglm,